tj/commander/README.txt

 == FileUtils:

 The VerboseFileUtils module is automatically included within the main object for global usage.
-These will output 'log' messages like:
+These will output 'log' messages such as:

   remove  doc
   create  path
   create  path/to/file.rb
+    move  path/to/something path/to/destination

-If you do not wish to use FileUtils in a verbose manor simply include FileUtils or call the FileUtil module methods directly.
+If you do not wish to use FileUtils in a verbose manor simply call FileUtil's methods directly.

 == Known Issues: